gardener/gardener/docs/usage/shoot/shoot_access.md

 ```

 The user is responsible for the validity of the configured authorizers.
+Be aware that changing the configuration in the `ConfigMap` will be applied in the next `Shoot` reconciliation, but this is not automatically triggered.
+If you want the changes to roll out immediately, [trigger a reconciliation explicitly](../shoot-operations/shoot_operations.md#immediate-reconciliation).

 > [!NOTE]
 > You can have one or more authorizers of type `Webhook` (no other types are supported).
 >
 > You are not allowed to specify the `authorizers[].webhook.connectionInfo` field.
-> Instead, provide a kubeconfig file containing the server address (and optionally, credentials that can be used by `kube-apiserver` in order to authenticate with the webhook server) by creating a `Secret` containing the kubeconfig (in the `.data.kubeconfig` key).
+> Instead, as mentioned above, provide a kubeconfig file containing the server address (and optionally, credentials that can be used by `kube-apiserver` in order to authenticate with the webhook server) by creating a `Secret` containing the kubeconfig (in the `.data.kubeconfig` key).
 > Reference this `Secret` by adding it to `.spec.kubernetes.kubeAPIServer.structuredAuthorization.kubeconfigs[]` (choose the proper `authorizerName`, see example above).

 Be aware of the fact that all webhook authorizers are added only after the `RBAC`/`Node` authorizers.